frederikheld/robotrain/nodemcu/motor-control/README.md

 The un-rectified 12 V direct current sections are indicated by the brown wires in the diagram.

-If now UPS is used, the yellow and black wires can be connected with their counterpart of the same color.
+If no UPS is used, the yellow and black wires can be connected with their counterpart of the same color.

 ## 5 V logic supply system